Kareem3laa2/WajbahRecSys/README.md

 # WajbahRecommender
-This is the Recommendation System used in Wajbah-User Application
+This is the Recommendation System used in Wajbah-User Application and Website